 Object of the Week: The Eyes of New York

-The track listing seems to indicate that the film aimed to show the richness and vibrancy of New York life, with particular focus on the immigrant experience: ‘Ellis Island’ was the main entry point for new arrivals to the United States between 1892 and 1954, and tracks called ‘Mulberry Street’ (a main thoroughfare in Little Italy) and ‘Chinese New Year’ perhaps match sequences exploring the diversity of New York.
+The list of tracks suggests that the film aimed to depict the richness and vibrancy of life in New York, with a particular focus on the experiences of migrants: ‘Ellis Island’ was the main entry point for new arrivals to the United States between 1892 and 1954.
+The tracks titled ‘Mulberry Street’ (a main street in Little Italy) and ‘Chinese New Year’ possibly matched film sequences exploring the cultural diversity of New York.
 The complete script of the film, recently discovered in the archive, has been published as an appendix to the Irwell Edition of Puma, edited by Dr Paul Wake.

-Elsewhere in the collection is a MP3 of what may be part of this tape, which was kindly sent to us by an archivist at Kenyon College, Ohio.
-The Eyes Of New York is likely to have formed part of a broadcast on their campus radio station, WKCO, on 12 October 1980: perhaps Burgess lent them his own cassette of The Eyes of New York, which they then attempted to copy.
-Unfortunately this MP3 only contains the second half of the tracks listed on the reel-to-reel tape, and the quality deteriorates as the recording goes on.
-Below is an extract from this recording, including the songs ‘Murals of Battery Park’, ‘Ethnic Murals’, ‘Ficherman’ and ‘Harlem’.
+The Burgess Foundation’s archive contains another audio recording which appears to be an extract from this tape, sent to us by an archivist at Kenyon College in Ohio.
+The Eyes of New York music seems to have formed part of a broadcast on a campus radio station, WKCO, on 12 October 1980.
+It is possible that Burgess lent them a tape recording of The Eyes of New York, which they copied.
+Unfortunately the surviving MP3 contains only the second half of the tracks listed on the reel-to-reel tape, and the quality deteriorates as the recording goes on.
+Here is an extract from the Kenyon College recording, including the tracks ‘Murals of Battery Park’, ‘Ethnic Murals’, ‘Ficherman’ and ‘Harlem’.